 Systems designed to reflect State audit and industry standards are in place to protect the District's physical assets, ensure financial control, protect the health and safety of staff and students, and limit the liability exposure of Board members, employees, and the organization itself.
+The 2017-18

-The Accountability Report issued by the Office of the State Auditor for 2013-14 states, "the District complied with state laws and regulations and its own policies and procedures in the area we examined.
-Internal controls were adequate to safeguard public assets."
+Accountability Audit Report issued by the Office of the State Auditor states, "In the areas we audited, District operations complied with applicable requirements and provided adequate safeguarding of public resources.
+The District also complied with state laws and regulations and its own policies and procedures in the areas we examined."